AlexCrownshaw/n_Body_Solver/ReadMe.md

 # n_Body_Solver
-This projects uses a direct numerical simulation approach to the infamous n body problem.
+The n_Body_Solver uses a direct numerical simulation approach to solve the infamous n body problem.
 A 4th order Runge-Kutta numerical integration method is used for accurate and low computation analysis.
 ## Installation
 Latest release version 0.1: